 Before long, the coastline of New Zealand’s North Island came into view, and we descended quickly into Auckland airport.

 Verdict: LATAM Sydney to Auckland business class

-While the hard product and service isn’t amongst the best in the sky, LATAM delivers a solid and spacious offering for your next trans-Tasman treck.
+While the hard product and service aren’t amongst the best in the sky, LATAM delivers a solid and spacious offering for your next trans-Tasman trek.
 It’s a cut above a Qantas or Virgin 737 any day of the week.
-And for the price, it’s simply unbeatable!
+And for the current bookable price, it’s simply unbeatable!

 While you’re here: Subscribe to our newsletter for the latest tips, deals and news.
 It only takes a few seconds and we respect your privacy: